-An online master's program in dietetics is offered through the Department of Nutritional Sciences.
-For more information on the online master's programs, contact the Office of Academic Programs and Services, Outreach.
+An online master's program in dietetics is offered through the Department of Nutritional Sciences and the Great Plains IDEA.
+For more information on the online master's programs, contact the College of Human Sciences Office of Academic Programs and Services, Outreach.

 Doctoral Program.
-The Doctor of Philosophy degree is a multidisciplinary degree program through the College in conjunction with the departments of Design, Housing and Merchandising, Human Development and Family Science, Hotel and Restaurant Administration, and Nutritional Sciences, Individualized programs lead to an area of specialization in any one of the departments/ school.
+The Doctor of Philosophy degree is a multidisciplinary degree program through the College in conjunction with the departments of Design, Housing and Merchandising, Human Development and Family Science, Nutrtional Sciences and the School of Hotel and Restaurant Administration.
+Individualized programs lead to an area of specialization in any one of the departments/school.
 Admission to the program is based upon evidence that the applicant meets general requirements of the Graduate College, has demonstrated academic and professional achievements, and can successfully complete a doctoral program, as evidenced by prior academic work, minimum 3.25 GPA in graduate level course work, letters of recommendation, a statement of purpose and goals, and GRE or GMAT scores.
 Applications are reviewed by a graduate faculty committee in each department or school.
 This program offers a combination of courses and research experiences.
 The program includes a strong emphasis on research and application of statistical procedures, as well as having students gain experience in resource generation, knowledge sharing and community engagement.